Upload Files and Folders in iOS

 The screen displays the items in the folder.

-4. Tap the item that you want to upload.
+4. Tap the item that you want to upload, and tap Open.

 A Files Operations > Transfers pop-up shows you upload progress.